 “There are no bad orchestras, only bad conductors.”

-He was a wonderful Haydn conductor.
+He was a great Haydn conductor.
 The last few minutes of the third clip of the Rees talk, not shown here, give an impression of his dedication to his craft.
 (Is the photograph Barbirolli?
 It looks more like Tippett.)
 His music sometimes suffered, towards the end, from the same thing that (sometimes) undermined Bernstein’s: excessive love and care.